lichkitsch/campaigns/concise.md

 | 💀 Necrotic | Acid, disease, death | *Cursed* | Take damage each turn until curse is removed |
 | ☀️ Radiant | Light, divine energy | *Blinded* | Automatically fail actions that require sight |
 | ♥️ Psychic | Mental/emotional trauma | *Confused* | Roll `WIS > 10` to make any action until rested |

+Conditions are applied to a target when the attacker rolls a natural 20.